niente010/MDEF_website/docs/project/jaleo.md

 ## **Alquimia**

-!!! danger ""
 JALEO has been officially presented during the event Alquimia in SSuave3000, on the 12-06-24.
 This event has been organized by part of the MDEFest 2024, the collective presentation of all the projects developed by this year's Master in Design for Emergent Futures Programme.

 :   ![](<project images/JALEO_Alquimia.png>){: .image-45-size-left}